 - Practices and games can be held in the afternoon, starting at 12:30PM if the temperature no longer presents a danger to students.
+All practices and games on these days must be approved by the Athletic Director.

-The superintendent and athletic director will make the determination on whether practices and or contests will be cancelled.
+The superintendent and athletic director will make the determination on whether practices and or contests will be cancelled and inform coaches once the decision has been made.